Vaughn Street Park: 1940s–50s

+According to The Oregon Encyclopedia, Vaughn Street Park "may have enjoyed its heyday during the early 1940s, when it drew workers from nearby shipyards".

-The stadium also became, however briefly, the home of the Portland Rosebuds, a team owned by Olympic gold medalist Jesse Owens.
+The stadium briefly became the home of the Portland Rosebuds in 1946, a team owned by Olympic gold medalist Jesse Owens.
 The Rosebuds were part of the West Coast Baseball Association, a Negro league headed by Abe Saperstein, the owner of the Harlem Globetrotters; the league was disbanded after only two months.

 In 1947, the center field bleachers burned in an early-morning fire on September 21, blamed on a smoldering cigarette; the stadium had recently been condemned by fire inspectors.
 The center field bleachers were rebuilt, smaller than their predecessors and disconnected from the left field bleachers.

 In 1955, the stadium was bought by new owners, who later announced that they would tear it down; the Beavers moved to Multnomah Stadium in 1956.
 The stadium was razed that same year.
 The grass field from Vaughn Street was transplanted to Multnomah Stadium; thirteen years later in 1969, artificial turf was installed.